 There are a number of national and regional pollinator strategies in EU Member States.
 For more information in this regard please see the following report:

-The consultation aims to ensure that all relevant stakeholders that may have an interest in pollinators and pollination have an opportunity to express their views on the problem of pollinator declines and an EU approach to tackle it.
-It also aims to collect additional evidence and insights in order to inform specific elements of the initiative.
-The consultation will cover the problem to be tackled and underlying drivers, the issue of subsidiarity and the EU dimension to the problem as well as potential mitigation measures.
+The consultation aimed to ensure that all relevant stakeholders that may have an interest in pollinators and pollination had an opportunity to express their views on the problem of pollinator declines and an EU approach to tackle it.
+It also collected additional evidence and insights in order to inform specific elements of the initiative.

-Given the broad public interest in this subject, a wide range of stakeholders will be consulted including citizens, scientists, environmental non-governmental organisations (NGOs), farmers, farmers' associations and farm advisors, beekeepers, rural communities, the agro- and food industry, landscape architects, educational institutions and public authorities.
-The consultation strategy includes the following activities:Public consultation
+Given the broad public interest in this subject, a wide range of stakeholders was consulted including citizens, scientists, environmental non-governmental organisations (NGOs), farmers, farmers' associations and farm advisors, beekeepers, rural communities, the agro- and food industry, landscape architects, educational institutions and public authorities.

-A 12-week public consultation was launched on 11 January 2018 and was open until 5 April 2018 in the form of an online questionnaire.
+Public consultation: A public consultation took place between 11 January 2018 and 5 April 2018 in the form of an online questionnaire.
 It was available in 23 EU languages.
-All individuals and organisations were invited to respond to the public consultation, regardless of their level of expertise about the problem.
 A total of 66 579 responses were received.

 On 23 October 2017 the UN Environment World Conservation Monitoring Centre (UNEP-WCMC) organized on behalf of the European Commission a workshop Knowledge on pollinators and pollination in the EU.
 Although the workshop took place before the launch of the consultation activities on the EU Pollinators Initiative, its outputs provide a valuable contribution towards the evidence base on pollinators and will be taken into account in the preparation of the initiative.
 For more information please see the workshop summary: